Derby Festival Jockeys Facts and Figures

 He also had the distinction of having trained the winner as well as the runner-up, The Exquisite, with both colts returned at 40/1.
 Australian Scobie Breasley, who died at the age of 92 in 2006, was 52 when successful on Charlottown in 1966.
 Mick Kinane was 49 when partnering Sea The Stars to victory in 2009 as was Sir Gordon Richards when victorious on Pinza in 1953.

-3 Joseph O’Brien (pictured) became the first son of a trainer, who sent out the winner, to be the successful jockey in 2012.
+3 Joseph O’Brien became the first son of a trainer, who sent out the winner, to be the successful jockey in 2012.
 He partnered Camelot, trained by his father Aidan.
 The family duo then repeated this success in 2014 with Australia as the winning horse.

 4 Ryan Moore partnered both the Derby winner Workforce and the Oaks scorer Snow Fairy in 2010, the first jockey to achieve this double since Kieren Fallon in 2004.

 5 Lester Piggott, who announced his retirement from the saddle in 1995, rode in the Derby 36 times and partnered an unequalled nine winners (1954, 1957, 1960, 1968, 1970, 1972, 1976, 1977 & 1983) of the premier Classic.